therobot/infisical-opentofu-post/README.md

 When sucessfull the command will create our instance and execute the script which instances `very_important_secret`.
 In our use case the secret is exposed as shell environment variable that could be later used.

-A good idea to check if the secret is retrieved correctly and rendered into an environment variable in the script is to echo the variable to a file.
-Another way to check the secret is to examine it from the command line, since we have an specific output resource for the secret in our `outputs.tf`.
+A good idea to verify all the steps in the example is to echo the variable to a file.
+You can also examine the secret from the command line, since we have an specific output resource for the secret in our `outputs.tf`.

 ```bash
 $ tofu output -json very_important_secret